luongthecong123/learn-cutedsl/README.md

 ```
 *Used in [`a1_naive_cute_tvm_ffi_fake_tensors.py`](https://github.com/luongthecong123/learn-cutedsl/blob/main/cutedsl/a1_naive_cute_tvm_ffi_fake_tensors.py).*

 **Static vs. dynamic shapes.** Dimensions passed as Python `int` (e.g. `M = 1024`) are baked into the generated kernel as compile-time constants, enabling aggressive optimizations like loop unrolling.
 Dimensions declared with `cute.sym_int()` remain dynamic — the kernel accepts any value at runtime.
 You can also attach divisibility constraints (`cute.sym_int(divisibility=16)`) so the compiler can still generate aligned loads and unroll by that factor.
-A common pattern is to keep batch size dynamic while fixing the problem dimensions (M, N, K) statically.

 With `from_dlpack`, you can achieve a similar effect using `mark_compact_shape_dynamic`: